ricardojoserf/AutoPtT/README.md

-# AutoPTT
+# AutoPtT

 Enumerate Kerberos sessions and tickets and perform Pass-The-Ticket (PtT) attacks interactively.
-It allows to:

-- List logon sessions on the system like klist.
+- List logon sessions on the system like `klist`.

-- View tickets from current session like klist.
+- View tickets from current session like `klist`.

-- View tickets from all sessions like Rubeus.
+- View tickets from all sessions like `Rubeus`.

-- Extract TGT tickets like Rubeus or Mimikatz.
+- Extract TGT tickets like `Rubeus` or `Mimikatz`.

-- Import tickets into current session like Rubeus or Mimikatz.
+- Import tickets into current session like `Rubeus` or `Mimikatz`.

-You can do this step by step or automatically using the "auto" option.
+You can do this step by step or automatically using the **"auto"** option.

 <br>